 This is a child with clearly good intelligence as a potentiality.
-However, there is mention of restraint, especially as this is embodied in his somewhat aggressively directed affectivity, anxiety, and possible problematic interpersonal relationships.
-Despite this, there are quite a lot of favorable signs of control regarding his affect and anxiety.
-Viewed globally, he probably is not extremely susceptible to being assisted when the two bowed kinesthetic responses and the aggressive tendencies are considered.
+However, there is mention of restraint, especially as this is embodied in his somewhat aggressively directed affectivity, anxiety and possible problematic interpersonal relationships.
+In spite of this, there are quite a lot of favorable signs of control regarding his affect and anxiety.
+Viewed globally, he probably is not extremely susceptible to being assisted when the two bowed kinesthetic responses and the aggressive tendencies are taken into account.